deel-ai/xplique/docs/api/metrics/api_metrics.md

 !!!tip
     Therefore, you can use them with other explainer than those provided in Xplique!

+All metrics inheriting from this class have another argument in their `__init__` method:

+-   \- `operator`: Optionnal function wrapping the model.
+It can be seen as a metric which allow to evaluate model evolution.
+For more details, see the attribution's [API Description](https://deel-ai.github.io/xplique/api/attributions/api_attributions/)

 All metrics inheriting from this class have to define a method `evaluate` which will take as input the `attributions` given by an explainer.
 Those attributions should correspond to the `model`, `inputs` and `targets` used to build the metric object.

 Especially, all Fidelity metrics inherit from this class: